Post Brexit: SPCs and regulatory protection

 The UK Government states that “… all other EU legislation relevant to patents and supplementary protection certificates will be kept in UK law.”

-The UK Government also states that existing SPCs and licences in force in the UK will remain in force automatically after March 2019, and the legal requirements and application process for new SPCs in the UK will remain essentially the same.
+The UK Government also states that existing SPCs and licences in force in the UK will remain in force automatically after exit day, and the legal requirements and application process for new SPCs in the UK will remain essentially the same.
 This is essentially confirmed in the proposed legislation.

-The UK Government has also indicated changes that may occur in the regulation of human and veterinary medicines and the various forms of regulatory-based protection available.
-For medicines, existing MAs granted centrally by the EMA will automatically be converted into UK MAs after March 2019.
+The UK Government has also indicated changes in the regulation of human and veterinary medicines and the various forms of regulatory-based protection available.
+For medicines, existing MAs granted centrally by the EMA will automatically be converted into UK MAs after exit day.
 Existing UK MAs based on the mutual recognition or decentralised procedures will be unaffected.

 The UK Government also states that regulatory data and market exclusivity will remain available based on UK MAs after the UK exits the EU, and the period of “8+2+1” years for this form of regulatory protection will remain unchanged.
-After the UK’s exit from the EU, the start of this period will be the date of authorisation in the EU or UK, whichever is earlier.
+After the UK’s exit from the EU, the start of this period will be the date of marketing authorisation in the EU or UK, whichever is earlier.

 The UK Government also states that paediatric medicines will be regulated by a UK system after the UK exits the EU, and incentives will remain to encourage such medicines onto the UK market.
 Under the proposed legislation, the 6-month extension will remain available for SPCs for medicines on which agreed paediatric studies have been carried out, provided that the product is authorised in all EU member states as well as the UK.
 As now, this period will not be available for orphan medicines, which will instead retain the additional 2 years’ market exclusivity as set out below.

 Finally, the UK Government has indicated that they will retain the existing “EU Bolar” law which exempts from patent infringement trials carried out on generic medicines in order to obtain regulatory approval, for marketing after the patent expires.